jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a1.md

-+++
+---
-title=  "Digression on the Variations in the Value of Silver During the Last Four Centuries" date=  2020-01-25 image=  "/covers/wn.jpg" description=  "Prices were unstable from 1262 to 1570" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3a" linkbtext=  "Chapter 11 Part 3a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a2" linkftext=  "Digression 1a2" heading=  "Part 3 Digression 1a1" icon=  "/icons/smith.png"
+title: "Digression on the Variations in the Value of Silver During the Last Four Centuries"
-+++
+heading: "Part 3b of Chapter 11 of Book 1"
+date: 2015-09-23
+image: "/covers/wn.jpg"
+description: "Prices were unstable from 1262 to 1570"
+icon: "/icons/smith.png"
+---

 ## First Period 1262-1570